rudzainy/pairbnb/README.md

 3. Move user's listings and reservations to user's profile page
 4. User's avatar not saved when seeding
 5. Pagination on index page
+6. Confirm password bug for user sign in

 ###Future Feature
 ---